Install Firefox on Linux

 - Make removing Firefox work the same as removing any other application

-- It may not give you the latest version of Firefox
+- It may not give you the latest Firefox version

 - It may give you a version without Firefox branding